ktotopawel/todo/README.md

 - Using localStorage to remember your input.
 - Upcoming view of this week and month.
-- Card and project editing.
+- Card and project editing. (for now only insid the project view)
 - Checklists to track smaller tasks.

 ## Demo